DPDK/dpdk/doc/guides/tools/testmldev.rst

 When the tolerance is non-zero, element wise comparison of output is performed.
 Validation is considered as successful only when all the elements of the output tensor are with in the tolerance range specified.

+Enabling ``--stats`` would print the extended stats supported by the driver.

 .. note::